What Japanese rice is and why texture defines it

 Japanese rice vs Calrose: often finer in sweetness, cling, and eating texture.

-How to cook Japanese rice
+How to cook Japanese rice: the four non-negotiables

 Start by washing the rice gently but thoroughly until the water runs clearer.
 This removes surface starch that can make the finished rice heavy or muddy.
-After rinsing, let the rice soak briefly so the grains hydrate more evenly before heat is applied.
+After rinsing, let the rice soak for 30 minutes so the grains hydrate more evenly before heat is applied.
 A rice cooker is convenient, but a pot works perfectly well if you keep the lid on and avoid stirring during cooking.
 If you want a fuller practical walkthrough, move next to How to Cook Japanese Rice.

-4. Cook gently without lifting the lid repeatedly.
+- Cook without lifting the lid.

 Japanese rice is ideal for meals where rice is not just filler but a central part of the plate.
 It works especially well in plain bowls of rice served with soup and side dishes, donburi-style rice bowls, onigiri, and sushi when properly seasoned.
 Its texture also makes it useful for leftovers, since cooked rice can be turned into fried rice, ochazuke, grilled rice shapes, or broader no-waste kitchen staples.